lmarcon/LowLatencyAudio/README.md

 ## Usage

-1. Preload the audio asset - Note: Make sure to wait for phonegap deviceready event before atteptimpting to load assets
+1. Preload the audio asset - Note: Make sure to wait for phonegap deviceready event before attempting to load assets
 2. Play the audio asset
 3. When done, unload the audio asset